 Freelancing is beneficial because you get to choose when, where and what you work on.
 Unlike having a regular job, there is no need for you to prepare, dress-up and worry that you will be late for work.
 You also get to choose the location of your office and what projects you will be working on.
 There is freedom with respect to work as it will solely be to yourself.
 I guess you only have you to please yourself.

 Because you choose the people you work closely with, income generated is solely for your own.
 All you need to have is the impulse to dominate your own business.
-If you want to have more clients in your business, that could be a positive attitude because this could mean more revenue.
 Income generated from each client is done separately.
 So once you get a bad client, you can simply hack him out.
-Why waste your time and effort on people like that.
+Why waste your time and effort on people like that?

 2) Why freelancing could be unfavorable